Sports Vehicles

 The McLaren MP4-12C is based around a carbon fiber tub which is both incredibly light, at just 80 kgs, and immensely strong.
 As expected from a manufacturer like McLaren, the MP4-12C is packed with the latest technology and innovative ideas unique to the car.
 Brake steer is one such feature, it is a technology McLaren pioneered on the F1 car back in '97.
 Brakesteer helps to reduce understeer on entry to a corner and improves traction on exit.
 It works by lightly braking the inside rear wheel in fast cornering situations.
 Pre-Cog is another trick up the MP4-12C's sleeve.
 This system makes for faster gear changes by allowing the driver to load up the next gear by half-squeezing the paddle in preparation for upshifting, then once the paddle is fully squeezed the change is instantaneous.

 The MP4-12C is powered by a twin-tubocharged, 3.8 litre V8 engine developed in-house by McLaren.
-The engine, codenamed the 'M838T', produces around 600 horsepower and 600 Nm of torque.
+The engine, codenamed the 'M838T', produces 592 horsepower and 600 Nm (443 lb-ft) of torque.
 A dry sump and flat plane crankshaft allow the engine to be placed extremely low in the chassis thereby lowering the centre of gravity and improving handling responses.
 It also features composite cam covers and intake manifolds, which reduce weight and heat transmission into the charge air, as well as Nikasil-coated aluminium liners for further weight reduction.

 The power is sent to the rear wheels through two wet clutches and a McLaren-developed seven speed Seamless Shift dual clutch gearbox (SSG).
 This gearbox offers variable settings, from 'normal' to 'sport', right up to full race mode.
 In addition an ‘automatic’ mode, ‘launch control’ and ‘winter’ modes can be selected, the latter changing all electronic functions to suit low friction conditions and delivering maximum driver aid and support.